AabiaAli/Soraya/README.md

 ## License

-This project is open-source and free to use for educational or non-commercial purposes.
+This project is open source and free to use under the [MIT License](LICENSE).